andrecbarros/getopt-map/README.md

 c pre-processor stringification, id-ification and enum automatic serialization.

+The goal is threefold:
+  - use meaninful identifiers to process the long options through a switch statement;
-The main goal is to avoid the need to remember the complex mapping between short and long options or the order they appear on application with a large number of them.
+  - avoid the need to remember the complex mapping between short and long options or the order they appear;
+  - provide a mechanism to display localised help messages on console/terminal (still working on it).

 Take a look on getopt-map-example.c to see how it works.